Purple Line construction stops as builders prepare to quit

 Maryland would have to divert money from other projects if Purple Line builders quit, state transit chief tells court

-Carla Julian, spokeswoman for the construction contractor, Purple Line Transit Constructors, said the joint venture plans to release a departure schedule in the next couple weeks.
+Carla Julian, spokeswoman for the construction contractor, Purple Line Transit Constructors, said the joint venture plans to release a departure schedule in the next couple of weeks.

 Maryland transit officials said they are still trying to reach a settlement with Purple Line Transit Partners, the concessionaire managing the broader project, over what PLTP says are about $800 million in delay-related cost overruns.